-Rebecca hails from Mississauga, ON, where she grew up kayaking down the Port Credit River and diving shipwrecks in Lake Ontario.
-Rebecca completed her BSc degree at Queen’s University with a major in Biology in 2017.
-Following graduation, she went to work in the Bahamas at the Bimini Biological Field Station, otherwise known as the ‘Sharklab.’
-There, she assisted with ecological and genetic research projects involving shark personality, movement networks, and conservation.
+Rebecca is a budding marine ecologist from Ontario who grew up kayaking down the Port Credit River and diving shipwrecks in Lake Ontario.
+Rebecca completed her BSc degree at Queen’s University with a major in Biology in 2017 and went on to assist with ecological and genetic research projects involving shark personality, movement networks, and conservation in the Bahamas.

-Rebecca likes to spend her spare time at high altitudes (hiking) or in depths of the sea (scuba diving).
-She also enjoys figure skating, skiing, and petting other people’s dogs.
+Her spare time is spent at high altitudes (hiking, skiing) or in the depths of the sea (scuba diving).
+She also enjoys figure skating, listening to podcasts, and petting other people’s dogs.